 Sometimes we think books can "only" help kids develop critical thinking skills, vocabulary, cultural literacy, empathy, character and a love to learn.
 But consider these additional reasons to read out loud with your children:

-- Read-Alouds help children see that it's OK for dad (or mom) to cry
+1. Read-Alouds show it's okay for dad (or mom) to cry

 Since I did most of the homeschooling in our family, John and I made sure he got some quality Read-Aloud time each night.
 And you know what?
 I would purposefully hand him books I knew would make him cry.
 Even John got a bit choked up as Charlotte and Wilbur's story drew to a close.